tclasen/blogger/README.md

 # blogger

+An example project of how to produce sane versioned build artifacts in a micro-service setup with multiple interfaces.

 ## Definition of an Interface

 And interface is a contract between system and the environment it runs in.